-If the LD test is not specific, then how can it be clinically useful?
+If the LD test is not specific, how can it be clinically useful?

-The LD test can be useful to a health practitioner as a warning because it indicates that cellular injury is occurring.
+The LD test can be useful because it can alert a healthcare practitioner that cellular injury is occurring.
 In a similar fashion, tests such as a C-reactive protein (CRP) warn that inflammation is occurring somewhere in the body.

-Is there anything I can do to lower my LD level?
+Is there anything I can do to lower my LD?